Apstopello/HAR_Homework_and_Assignment_Recorder/README.md

 - Click the add assignment button

 2. Update Progress
--This part allows you to update the progress of your assingments using percentage -Enter the assignment ID from the View projects table, Enter the percentage from 1 to 100
+- This part allows you to update the progress of your assingments using percentage
+- Enter the assignment ID from the View projects table, Enter the percentage from 1 to 100
 - Click the update progress button

 3. Remove Assingment